 Top causes of ransomware attacks in finance, according to Sophos:

-• Compromised credentials, for example, usually stem from weak passwords or mishandling of the credentials (such as using the same password for multiple logins).
+- Compromised credentials: These often stem from weak passwords or mishandling of the credentials (such as using the same password for multiple logins).
+Lax security policies can also be the core underlying reason for account vulnerabilities.

 Do financial organizations pay the ransom?